Skip to main content

 Most people would leave, Lou decided to become a recruiter because he realised there’s no point hiring great people, if you’re just going to lose them because they aren’t a fit with the manager.

 Now he has a business that teaches firms how to do recruitment using his high performance hiring methodology.
 From how to hire for fit, the ultimate question you should use in your recruitment process, and why you should hire for cultural fit, rather than just skills.
-Don’t miss this latest episode of The Melting Pot.
+Don’t miss this latest episode of Mind Your F**king Business.

 On today’s podcast: